-S No Condition Observable Behaviour Standard

-1 Given a list of drugs the student will be able to classify with at least 70% ac-

-each item as amphetamine or barbi- curacy

-turate

-S No Condition Observable Behaviour Standard 2 Immediately following a fifteen-minute discussion on a topic. the student will be able to summarize in writing the major issues being discussed. mentioning at least three of the five ma- jor topics.
+S No Condition Observable Behaviour Standard 1 Given a list of drugs the student will be able to classify each item as amphetamine or barbiturate with at least 70% accuracy 2 Immediately following a fifteen-minute discussion on a topic. the student will be able to summa- rize in writing the major issues be- ing discussed. mentioning at least three of the five ma- jor topics.
 3 Given an algebraic equation with one unknown. the student will be able to correctly solve a simple linear equation within a period of five minutes.